yaqwsx/bcthesis/caching.md

 constrain are collected, their dependency groups are located and merged.
 Definition or a path condition is then inserted into the group.
 This implementation keeps the invariant that dependency groups are always independent.
-When this invariant would be broken, affected groups are merged.
+When performing `store` or `prune` operation would violate the invariant, affected groups are merged.

 The other operations are implemented in the same manner as operations in \smt store.
 The only difference is, that corresponding dependency group has to be